johangithub/AFMAN11-217v1/chp6.md

 6.6.13.8.4.1.
 Tune the appropriate VOT frequency on your VOR receiver.

 6.6.13.8.4.2.
-With the CDI centered, the Omni Bearing Selector (OBS) should read 0 degrees with a -from‖ indication; or the OBS should read 180 degrees with a -to‖ indication.
+With the CDI centered, the Omni Bearing Selector (OBS) should read 0 degrees with a "from" indication; or the OBS should read 180 degrees with a "to" indication.
 The RMI will indicate 180 degrees regardless of OBS setting.

 6.6.13.8.4.3.
 Identify the VOT station by listening for a series of dots or a continuous tone.